Decomposition of degenerate Gromov-Witten invariants: Preliminaries

-In \cite{GS}, \S5, one constructs a relative obstruction theory over $\fM_B$, the Artin stack of all prestable logarithmically smooth curves defined over $B$.
-We recall briefly how this moduli space is constructed, see \cite{GS}, Appendix A for details.

-First, working over a field $\kk$, there is a moduli space ${\mathbf M}$ of prestable basic logarithmic curves over $\Spec\kk$, essentially constructed by F.\ Kato in \cite{FKato}.
-Of course ${\mathbf M}$ is an algebraic log stack over $\Spec\kk$.
+For the obstruction theory in Theorem~\ref{Thm: Stack of stable log maps} one works over the Artin stack $\fM_B$ of pre-stable logarithmically smooth curves defined over $B$.
+Since this stack will be important later on, let us briefly recall its construction.
+First, working over a field $\kk$, there is a stack ${\mathbf M}$ of pre-stable basic logarithmic curves over $\Spec\kk$, essentially constructed by F.\ Kato in \cite{FKato}.
+Endowing $\mathbf M$ with its basic log structure, the fibre product ${\mathbf M}\times_{\Spec\kk} B$ in the category of log stacks is a fine log stack.
+We can then define $\fM_B$ using Olsson's stack over ${\mathbf M}\times B$: